1. Home

 Heat or Cold

-Heat or ice modalities can also be helpful for managing short-term pain.
+Heat or ice modalities can also help manage short-term pain.
 These should be used in addition to other treatments and not as a stand-alone treatment.
 Apply for 15-20 minutes at a time.
 Closely watch the temperature and your skin to avoid burns.
-Please note, you should not use either of these methods if you lack sensation around your knee.

 Talk to a Healthcare Professional